Diffractor is designed to manage a collection of photos and videos on your PC.

 - ESCAPE gets you out of full screen or other modes.

 - LEFT or RIGHT moves to the next or previous item.

-- Control LEFT or RIGHT extends the current item selection and allow comparing of items.
+- CONTROL LEFT or RIGHT extends the current item selection and allow comparing of items.

 Diffractor calculates the presence of files in the collection.
 The presence indicates if a file exists or is duplicated in the collection.
 It also indicates if an item has sidecars.

-Sidecar are extra files associated with a media item – for example XMP metadata or subtitles.
+Sidecars are extra files associated with a media item – for example XMP metadata or subtitles.